damasch/electron-app/README.md

 But.
 If you have to create a logic for asar handling.
 And you can't access the python script not from the CLI.
-So, I preferr the ```"asar": false,``` Method.
+So, I prefer the ```"asar": false,``` Method.

-# A important melting Point
+# An important melting Point

-If the data changes in the application, normaly angular detect the changes (ChangeDetectorRef) by itself.
+If the data changes in the application, normally angular detect the changes (ChangeDetectorRef) by itself.
-But angular in a elctron app, you have update the data with zone.js.
+But angular in an electron app, you have update the data with zone.js.

 For this case update the `src/app/features/my-feature/my-feature.component.ts` file.